IkramHussainSiyam/unified-glow-vscode-theme/README.md

 # Unified Glow VS Code themes

-There are multiple themes you like?
-Frequently switching between themes for a change of pace?
-But don't want to install too many extensions?
+There are multiple themes & icons you like?
+Frequently switching between themes & icons for a change of pace?
+But don't want to install too many extensions & every time?
 Then I got your back.
-You don't need to install multiple themes, Unified glow has all popular themes you need.
+You don't need to install multiple themes every time just for a change of pace, **Unified glow** has all popular **themes & icons** you need in one place.

-To make your vscode appeareance even more cooler follow my [recommendation](#recommendation).
+To make your VSCode appearance even more cooler follow my [recommendation](#recommendation).

 ## Install

 1. Go to [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=IkramHussainSiyam.unified-glow-vscode-theme).
 2. Click on the "Install" button.
 3. Then [select your favorite theme](https://code.visualstudio.com/docs/getstarted/themes#_selecting-the-color-theme):
-   - `Sequoia retro - Unified Glow`
-   - `Tokyo night - Unified Glow`
-   - `Default Dark Modern - Unified Glow`
-   - `Bearded Anthracite - Unified Glow`
-   - `Bearded Void - Unified Glow`
-   - `Ayu - Unified Glow`
-   - `Next.Js - Unified Glow`
-   - `Moonlight default - Unified Glow`
-   - `Material Dark - Unified Glow`
-   - `GitHub - Unified Glow`
-   - `Min Theme - Unified Glow`
-   - `Nord - Unified Glow`
-   - `Monokai Pro - Unified Glow`
-   - `One Monokai - Unified Glow`
+4. That's enjoy 🎉🥳

 ## Override this theme

-To override this (or any other) theme, you need to edit `them-name.json` file in your `.vscode/extensions` folder.
-You can follow [This guide](https://code.visualstudio.com/api/references/theme-color) about theme customization.
-This is handy for small tweaks to the theme without having to fork and maintain your own theme.
+To override this (or any other) theme, you need to edit `theme-name.json` file in your `.vscode/extensions` folder.
+You can follow [This guide](https://code.visualstudio.com/api/references/theme-color) to learn more about theme customization.
+This is handy for small tweaks to the theme without having to fork and maintain your own.

-> **Note:** Vscode theme folder location:
+> **Note:** VSCode theme folder location:
 > `user-location/.vscode/extensions/extension-publisher.extension-name-extension-version/themes/theme-name.json`

 ## Recommendation

-Lately I've been using a cool font combined with the theme, and it's look stanning, and gives you kinda hackery vibe.
+Lately I've been using a cool font combined with the theme, and it's look stunning, and gives you kinda `hackery vibe`.
 First you need to install [Kode Mono](https://fonts.google.com/specimen/Kode+Mono) font.
 This font will enable the hackery vibe paired with `Sequoia retro` or `Tokyo Night` theme.

 #### Go to `settings.json` and apply the following: